bradleyzhou/blog-api/README.md

 docker build -t blogapi .
 ```

-### Run Docker image (example)
+### Run Docker image for production (example)
 ```
 docker run -v /tmp/app.sock:/app/app.sock blogapi
 ```

 ### Run with other Docker images
 This Docker image is designed to work with Nginx setup by unix socket file.
 The Nginx could be installed and configured, or spun-up by a Docker image.

 For an exmaple, see the [blog-deploy repo](https://github.com/bradleyzhou/blog-deploy)